twilson63/s3foo/readme.md

 # s3foo

-A command line utility that uploads static websites to aws s3
+push your website to s3 with a single command....

 ## install